ldijkman/ART-ESP32-Touch-TFT-Thermostat/Big_Art_480x320/readme.md

 Big Art for 3.5" &  4" 480x320 Displays

-Is a Google NEST created, develloped, published, designed, advertised, described, videoized, Etcetera.
+Is a Google NEST created, develloped, published, designed, advertised, described, videoized, Etcetera, Etcetera.

 by 1 person?.